- Telecommunications providers, carriers and companies must lodge specific reports and information with the ACCC

 What the ACCC can't do

-- We don’t give confidential information to the public unless a disclosure direction is in place.
+• We can’t give identifiable record keeping rules information to the public unless certain requirements are met, such as a disclosure direction or notice being in place.

 It applies to carriers and carriage service providers that are covered by a current record keeping rule.